jksemple/JobQueues/README.md

 ## Job queueing

 Jobs are added to a queue (.addJob) as a std::function wrapper around a lambda expression that contains the code to be run.
+If the task is potentially long-running there should be some yield points in it to ensure the Idle task gets some processor cycles otherwise the watchdog timer will be triggered.
+A yield point is most easily included with a call to vTaskDelay(1).
+There is also taskYIELD() but the documentation for this suggests that only tasks of the same or higher priority will get scheduled.
+Let me know if you know more about this than me.
-Any parameters that are to be passed in to the job need to be grouped into a newed struct which is passed as a capture into the lambda.
+Any parameters that are to be passed in to the job need to be grouped into a newed struct which is passed as a value capture into the lambda.
 The parameter structure needs to be freed before the lambda exits.
-I don't know why this works and passing in multiple captured parameters results in memory leaks or exceptions.
+I don't know why this works and using multiple captured variables not in a struct results in memory leaks or exceptions.
 Let me know if you can explain it.

 ## Function Descriptions